Find Affordable College Courses

 On top of its placing in our value ranking, UH also did well on our Best Atmospheric Sciences Schools in the Southwest Region list.
 It’s in the top 20% of all schools reviewed in this analysis.

-Out of the 7 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 3 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+The excellent programs at Texas A&M University - College Station helped the school earn the #3 place on this year’s ranking of the best atmospheric sciences and meteorology schools in the Southwest Region .
+Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Texas A&M College Station are $38,855 a year.
 While working on their degree, meteorology majors at Texas A&M College Station accumulate an average of around $18,931 in student debt.

-Texas A&M College Station not only placed well in our value ranking, but it is also #4 on our Best Atmospheric Sciences Schools in the Southwest Region list.
+Texas A&M College Station also took the #4 spot in our Best Atmospheric Sciences Schools in the Southwest Region rankings.

 #4